vatnz-dev/sops/docs/enroute/STH.md

 STH covers all airspce within the lateral bounds as found below, with the only exception being the airspace delegated to CH TMA, QN TMA, and the NV and DN Procedural Towers.
 The lower limit for most airspace is `A135`.

-As CH TMA has an upper limit of `A095`, STH provides control for any aircraft overflying the CH TMA up to its' boundary with KAI.
+As CH TMA has an upper limit of `A095`, STH provides control for any aircraft overflying the CH TMA up to its boundary with KAI.

-As QN TMA has an upper limit of `FL175`, STH provides control for any aircraft overflying the QN TMA.s
+As QN TMA has an upper limit of `FL175`, STH provides control for any aircraft overflying the QN TMA.

 When KAI, QN TMA, DN TWR or NV TWR is offline, STH automatically inherits and assumes responsibility for those sectors.